The most valuable skill in the world is learning how to become a respected thought leader.

 Currently, there are very few AI prompt engineers.
 Assuming a person masters 80% of the skills in 20% of the time, provided they have enough guidance, talent and prior knowledge, they can become an above-average AI prompt engineer in 20% of the time.

-You would have to invest:
+You would need to invest:

 Time = 10,000 * 0.2